Grand Canal Venice winter

 Florence and Tuscany

-Florence gets pretty cold in winter but if you are happy to wrap up, this is when the city is at its quietest and this can go a long way to make you enjoy its otherwise very busy streets.
+If you do, the last three weeks of January in Florence are the time when the city is at its quietest and this can go a long way to make you enjoy its otherwise very busy streets.

 Florence in winter with people walking